 CLASSIC AMERICAN CARS

 These are hold-overs from the 50s before the Cuban Revolution.
 These cars are cherished and passed down to generations.
 The fact that so many of them are still running is a testament to Cuban mechanical ingenuity.
 Today the prettiest are used to taxi tourists around Havana at a rate of 30 to 35 CUC per hour.
 A CUC is worth about US$1 depending on the exchange rate at the time.
-See this post with a section on Cuba’s dual currency including the difference between CUCs and CUPs.
+See Cuba’s dual currency to understand the difference between CUCs and CUPs.

 YELLOW TAXIS AND COCOTAXIS